Last Updated on 11 October 2024 by Cycloscope

 Self-Drive Safari in Hluhluwe – Umfolozi National Park

 Self-driving in game reserves though requires a lot of attention.
-You’ll have to be careful not getting to close to massive and dangerous animals such as elephants or buffaloes, keep your eyes on the road and drive slowly… as our guide said: “the only real danger here is self-driving tourists”
+You’ll have to be careful not to get too close to massive and dangerous animals such as elephants or buffaloes, keep your eyes on the road and drive slowly… as our guide said: “the only real danger here is self-driving tourists”.Â

 Bicycles and motorbikes are not allowed in the natural park, for obvious reasons.
 Dogs are also not welcome here.